 (This is the fourth in a series of posts this week commemorating the 100th anniversary of the creation of the National Park Service.)
 I love lists.
-Whether it’s a compilation of the year’s top movies, the best restaurants in California, or the best rock and roll artists of all time, count me in.
-I delight …CONTINUE READING
+Whether it’s a compilation of the year’s top movies, the best restaurants in California (out-doing even the best restaurants in Bozeman where I grew up), or the best rock …CONTINUE READING

 New Lawsuit Claims Dam and Reservoir in Yosemite National Park Violate California Constitution